 Generally, when we collect personal and health information, the information is collected directly from the individual.
-However, the individual may authorise the collection of their information from another person
+However, the individual may authorise the collection of their information from another person.
+For example an individual's medical practitioner to assist support a return to work after a workplace injury.

-When collecting personal and health information from individuals, we give a privacy notice to the individual to whom the information relates.
-Section 10 of the PPIP Act and Schedule 1 Clause 4(1) of the HRIP Act sets out what is required in this notification.
-This includes the purpose for collection, intended use and recipients, whether the information is required, and the individual's right and method of access and amendment to that information.
+When collecting personal and health information from individuals, we give a privacy notice to the individual to whom the information relates, this occurs at the time of collection.
+Section 10 of the PPIP Act and Schedule 1 Clause 4(1) of the HRIP Act sets out what this notification requires.
+This includes the purpose for collection, the intended use and recipients of the information, whether the information is required, and the individual's right and method of access and amendment to that information.
 Where health information is collected from someone other than the individual, the individual will be notified as soon as possible after the collection unless an exemption or exception applies.